Paymo Logo

 While many companies have transitioned to offering flexible working conditions, they’re still figuring out how to manage large teams virtually, impart an organizational culture, and motivate employees.

-Below are some tips brands can use to manage remote teams in 2025.
+Below are some tips brands can use to manage remote teams in 2026.

 1. Set clear expectations

 With work-from-home teams, brands often take their personal time for granted, and you don’t want to follow suit.
-Make it a point that after-hour emails or messages are not expected to be answered and that there is a clear distinction between work and personal life.
+Make it a point that after-hours emails or messages are not expected to be answered and that there is a clear distinction between work and personal life.
 Setting these expectations helps employees set a work-from-home routine more effectively and manage their tasks.

 2. Have remote management tools in place